Maidenhead Collect and Return Ironing Service

 We can discuss what it is that you are looking for and the ironing services and rates we can offer.

-If you are happy to go ahead we will quickly come back to you with possible scheduling options for the cleaning/in house ironing and make all the arrangements necessary to commence the collect and return ironing service.
+If you are happy to go ahead we will quickly come back to you with possible scheduling options for the cleaning and/or make all the arrangements necessary to commence the collect and return ironing service.

 Payment is after the job is completed by BACS transfer.